Esri/esri-loader/README.md

   });
 ```

+You can load the ["next" version of the ArcGIS API](https://github.com/Esri/feedback-js-api-next#esri-loader) by passing `next` as the version.

 ### From a Specific URL

 You can also load the modules from a specific URL, for example from a version of the SDK that you host on your own server.
 In this case, instead of passing the `version` option, you would pass the URL as a string like: